 the station and back via the canal, Garden Laneup to Ashlyns and back to the station

 I’ve found the cover for both versions which should be here

 The A5 booklet (you have to print double sided and fold the A4 paper to A5) should be here

 The A4 version -

-Comments and suggestions via the new forum here.
+Comments and suggestions not via the new forum as no one really cared!

 Don’t worry, I’ll be back!